pranavmarla/quantum-wordle/internal-use-only/design-notes.md

                     - It's wrong: Letter background turns black -- never changes again
                     - It's right letter and position: Letter background turns green -- never changes again
                     - It's right letter, but wrong position: Letter background turns yellow.
 This is the only case where it CAN change again -- if you guess the right position of that letter in a subsequent word, the background colour will change again from yellow to green

+        - Wordle shows not only which letters are left (available), but also which are right/wrong.
+Since I have less space in my Jupyter notebook output, consider only showing the letters that are left.
+This is because then we only have to display letters -- if we also want to indicate which letters are right/wrong, we need extra rows of colour squares below each row of letters
+            - Note: I have browser zoom set to 125% for IBM Quantum Lab -- try with default 100%, since that is what average person will probably be using

 - Jupyter input prompt bug:
     - One trigger seems to be combination of `clear_output()` and `input()`, which I resolved by flushing previous output before calling input